 2 rounds of SSRIs (for adults with BDD)

-Patient Choice is a legal right under the NHS England constitution, which allows patients to choose where they want to receive treatment.
-Basically, if you could access it locally, you have a right to access it anywhere else in England and your CCG will pay for it.
+Patient Choice or Right to Choose is a legal right under the NHS England constitution, which allows patients to choose where they want to receive treatment.
+Basically, if you could access it locally, you have a right to access it anywhere else in England and your ICB will pay for it.
+This referral is made by a GP and not by the CMHT, as it does not involve accessing specialist treatment.

 Technically, this option can’t be used for specialist-level treatment, because it has to be for something you could access locally.
-Luckily, the CADAT at the Maudsley hospital offers treatment at all levels.
+Luckily, CADAT at the Maudsley hospital offers treatment at all levels, including primary and secondary.
 This means that you can get a Patient Choice referral to their ‘non-specialist’ services, where you would still be treated by therapists who are experts in OCD.

 This funding can only be used for a single round of therapy from CADAT, with no ‘extras’.
 So if you need support while you are waiting for treatment (for example, home visits from a mental health nurse or crisis support to keep you safe) then this is not an appropriate option.